Reimagining guitar education for

 access, excellence, and impact.

-Masters’ educational work is informed by her broader leadership in the field, including service as President of the Guitar Foundation of America.
-Through this work, she remains closely connected to the evolving needs of music educators at all levels and is committed to building sustainable pathways for guitar education in both higher education and public schools.
+Drawing on more than two decades of international experience as a soloist, chamber musician, and concerto artist, Masters mentors students in teaching, conducting, program leadership, and career development.
+Her educational work is further informed by her leadership as President of the Guitar Foundation of America, through which she remains closely connected to the evolving needs of music educators and is committed to building sustainable pathways for guitar education in higher education and public schools.

 Private Lessons